 But if there’s suddenly a lot of ‘noise’ in a local area, there is no longer a clear path.
 Now it’s worth clarifying that I mean a lot of radio noise.
 Since WiFi is just radio waves, if there’s suddenly loads of extra ‘traffic’ on the 2.4 Ghz and 5 Ghz bands, there will be no way for the wireless signal to effectively get from the device to the receiver.

-These are highly illegal, it’s worth adding, but they are sometimes used by organized crime to help breaking into properties by blocking wireless signals (such as from ‘smart’ WiFi cameras) so their theft won’t be recorded.
+It is worth noting that Wi-Fi jamming attacks are highly illegal and regularly investigated by the FCC, but they are sometimes used by organized crime to help breaking into properties by blocking wireless signals (such as from ‘smart’ WiFi cameras) so their theft won’t be recorded.

 As a result, I wanted to write this article to discuss WiFi jammers more.
 I obviously won’t be talking about specific jamming devices or how you can use/buy them – this article is purely to help you understand the risks and how to avoid them so that your Ring Doorbell install (which is as much as security device as a convenience device) isn’t useless when you most need it.

-There are currently six Ring Doorbell models (prices quoted at their full price, but they’re often on sale):
+There are currently nine Ring Doorbell models (prices quoted at their full price, but they’re often on sale):

 |Ring Doorbell 1||2.4 Ghz WiFi||<$100|